Selection criteria

 c.
 Mesh cleaning

-In addition, it is necessary to add a manual cleaning to prevent the formation of limescale.
+Manual cleaning is also necessary to prevent limescale build-up.
 However, intensive backwash programs are available to prevent such damage.

 d.
 Backwash ramp accessibility

 Cleaning the backwash ramp is often simple, but essential.
-This is because this ramp is often located above the filter, so that the rinsing process deposits the waste directly into the drainage channel.
+This ramp is often located above the filter, so that the rinsing process deposits the waste directly into the drainage gutter.

-However, it is necessary to check the pressure of the flushing valves.
+It is still necessary to check the pressure of the rinsing nozzles.
 This check is done manually.
 All you have to do is pass your hand under the nozzles to check that they all have the same pressure.
-If any of them have a lower pressure, it probably means that something is blocking the water flow.
-Such waste may come from filtered water.
+If some of them have lower pressure, it probably means that something is obstructing the water flow.
+This debris can come from the filtered water.
 All you have to do is remove the nozzle cover and clean the inside, using a tool fine enough to penetrate.

 Backwash modes

 There are different backwash modes for drum filters, which can vary in intensity and frequency.
-This characteristic is one of the important selection criteria for choosing a drum filter.
+This feature is one of the most important selection criteria when choosing a drum filter.

-Scheduled washing, as its name indicates, will be programmed in advance.
-It is going to intervene in a regular way, to clear the filter of its “cake”.
+Programmed washing, as its name suggests, is programmed beforehand.
+It will intervene regularly to clear the filter of its “cake”.
 This backwash mode gives your filter a great deal of autonomy, if it is properly programmed for your needs.
-In addition, it will be very economical with water and will decrease the amount of abrasive rinsing that is required.
+Moreover, it will be very water-efficient and will reduce wear caused by more aggressive and less regular rinsing.

 Washing is more adaptable to the circumstances.
 Washing is more adaptable to the circumstances.
 The more it is used, the faster it will be saturated.
 Therefore, it happens that the programmed washing is exceeded.
-As a result, water may overflow.
+Consequently, the water may overflow.
 That’s where the pressure sensors come in.
-As they sense the rising water, they will send a signal to the rinsing nozzles which will clean the drum filter and thus lower the water level.
+By sensing the water level rise, they will send a signal to the rinsing nozzles, which will clean the drum filter and thus lower the water level.

-Some devices, like the 1H2O3 devices, combine these two backwashing modes.
-To ensure optimal efficiency.
+Some devices, like those from 1H2O3, combine these two backwash modes to ensure optimal efficiency.

 Some drum filters are also equipped with an intensive washing system.
 This system is very practical for the prevention of limescale formation.
 It is also found in our drum filter range.